Lone Soldier Benefits

 Food stipend for all soldiers for groceries (Supersol) 150₪

 The 150₪ food stipend is placed on their army ID card (choger) every month and can be used at a variety of locations.
 This must be used within two months of it being added to your card, or it will be forfeited.

-All soldiers receive an additional housing in the amount of 1,300₪
+All soldiers receive an additional housing benefit in the amount of 1,300₪ per month.

 Lone Soldiers that have made aliyah are entitled to an additional 402₪ rental stipend per month from Misrad Habinui as part of their Oleh Chadash benefits.
 This benefit begins in the 8th month after making Aliyah and will be paid automatically into the bank account provided to the Misrad Haklita with.